MrBasa/ansible-bootstrap/README.md

 This repository contains a modular Ansible setup for bootstrapping Linux systems with development tools and utilities.
 The architecture uses configuration-driven playbooks that share a common package management system.
+See [this sample playbook](./playbook_sample-template.yml) for an example.
+This is intended to allow me to easily play around with different Linux repos while keeping my tools and configs consistent.
+To be utilized with my [dotfiles repo](../dotfiles) and [Chezmoi](https://www.chezmoi.io/).

 ## Quick Start